Mitch McConnell is the arsonist who set America on fire and ran away

 “Believe me, I know the politics within my party at this particular moment in time,” McConnell said, in a seeming verbal subtweet of his fellow Republicans who are delighting Russian dictator Vladimir Putin with their failure to fund Ukraine aid.
 “I have many faults.
 Misunderstanding politics is not one of them.”

 Look at the news.
-Last week’s Supreme Court shocker was all but guaranteed the moment in 2016 when McConnell ended any debate over whether or not SCOTUS is a political animal — smashing through the guardrails of democracy to block even a hearing for the nominee of the first Black president, to hold the seat open for a Trump-flavored conservative.
+Last week’s Supreme Court shocker was all but guaranteed the moment in 2016 when McConnell ended any debate over whether or not SCOTUS is a political animal — smashing through the guardrails of democracy to block even a hearing for the nominee of the first Black president to hold the seat open for a Trump-flavored conservative.
 The court’s stall tactic around Trump’s federal Jan.
-6 trial is an echo of McConnell’s stall tactics that gave them their right-wing supermajority.
+6 trial is an echo of McConnell’s stall tactics that gave it its right-wing supermajority.
 Mitch did that!

-It was also the McConnell Court, of course, that by that one-vote margin he carved out finally overturned Roe vs. Wade in 2022 and reversed nearly a half-century of women’s reproductive rights in America.
-That Dobbs decision has sparked a red-state revival of the patriarchy that is making The Handmaid’s Tale seem like a documentary.
-That Alabama Supreme Court’s God-citing decision blocking desperate would-be parents from in-vitro fertilization (IVF) — so extreme it even had the state’s right-wing Republicans backpedaling?
+It was also the McConnell court, of course, that by that one-vote margin he carved out finally overturned Roe v.
+Wade in 2022 and reversed nearly a half-century of women’s reproductive rights in America.
+That Dobbs v.
+Jackson Women’s Health Organization decision has sparked a red-state revival of the patriarchy that is making The Handmaid’s Tale seem like a documentary.
+That Alabama Supreme Court’s God-citing decision blocking desperate would-be parents from in vitro fertilization (IVF) — so extreme it even had the state’s right-wing Republicans backpedaling?
 Mitch did that!

 » READ MORE: Mitch McConnell gets his own chapter in the story of America's dying democracy.
 And it's devastating | Will Bunch